Levitate (Twenty One Pilots song): Release

 The song was first leaked onto the music platform Tidal on August 7, 2018, only to be quickly removed.
 This was accompanied by a leaked track listing for the album.
 The song was subsequently released via Zane Lowe's Beats 1 show as the day's "World Record".

 Music video

-The song's music video was released on August 8.
-The clip concludes the storyline from the two previous singles and was directed by Andrew Donoho, who directed videos for the previous Trench singles.
+The song's music video was released on August 8, 2018.
+The clip concludes the storyline from the two previous singles to start a new one and was directed by Andrew Donoho, who directed videos for the previous Trench singles.
 The video shows Tyler Joseph having his head shaved and rapping the song in a torch-lit mountain retreat filled with the rebel "Banditos" before being grabbed by one of the bishops, the leaders of Dema.

 Personnel

 Credits adapted from the liner notes of Trench and Twenty One Pilots' official YouTube channel.